 SECTION 12.
 REGISTRATION IN ANOTHER STATE.
-If a provider holds a license or certificate of registration in another state authorizing it to provide debt-management services, the provider may submit a copy of that license or certificate and the application for it in lieu of an application in the form prescribed by Sections 5(a), 6, or 11(b).
+If a provider holds a license or certificate of registration in another state authorizing it to provide debt-management services, the provider may submit a copy of that license or certificate and the application for it instead of an application in the form prescribed by Section 5(a), 6, or 11(b).
 The administrator shall accept the application and the license or certificate from the other state as an application for registration as a provider or for renewal of registration as a provider, as appropriate, in this state if:

-(1) the application in the other state contains information substantially similar to or more comprehensive than that required in an application submitted in this state;

-(2) provides the information required by Section 6(1), (3), (10), (12), and (13); and

-(3) the applicant, under oath, certifies that the information contained in the application is current, or, to the extent it is not current, supplements the application to make the information current.
+- (1) the application in the other state contains information substantially similar to or more comprehensive than that required in an application submitted in this state; - (2) the applicant provides the information required by Section 6(1), (3), (10), (12), and (13); and - (3) the applicant, under [oath] [penalty of false statement], certifies that the information contained in the application is current or, to the extent it is not current, supplements the application to make the information current.